BobPortmann/IDLCall.jl/README.md

   In `RPC` all arrays are copied between processes.
 Note that I have run into issues with IDL loading DLM's while using `Callable` (e.g., NetCDF).

-- IDL `RPC` is not supported on windows
+- IDL `RPC` is not supported on windows.

 - `Callable` is always managed by `IDL.jl` while `RPC` can be managed by `IDL.jl` or the user.
   By managed we mean that it is opened it when you load `IDL.jl` and closed it when you close julia.